SimonDanisch/OpenGL.jl/README.md

 #Credit

-The VAST majority of work was done by Jasper den Ouden (https://github.com/o-jasper).
+The VAST majority of work was done by [Jasper den Ouden](https://github.com/o-jasper).
 Without his FFI, C header parser, original examples, and responses to my questions, I would never have been able to put this into a Julia package.
 All credit goes to him.

-We'd also like to thank the Khronos Group (http://www.opengl.org) for making the OpenGL spec and hardware/software companies (open- and closed-source) for adopting it.
+We'd also like to thank the [Khronos Group](http://www.opengl.org) for making the OpenGL spec and hardware/software companies (open- and closed-source) for adopting it.
 It has given countless amounts of people the freedom to make beautiful graphics and visualize whatever they desire.

-Thanks to NeHe Productions (http://nehe.gamedev.net) for making their excellent tutorials, which served as a wonderful test-bed for this interface.
+Thanks to [NeHe Productions](http://nehe.gamedev.net) for making their excellent tutorials, which served as a wonderful test-bed for this interface.

-Thanks to the Julia team (http://julialang.org) for making Julia, a programming language that many have been longing for, whether they knew about it or not.
+Thanks to the [Julia team](http://julialang.org) for making Julia, a programming language that many have been longing for, whether they knew about it or not.
 The "Octave-for-C-programmers," as one could think of it, is an incredibly fast and powerful programming language that is a welcome breath of fresh air in the technical and numerical programming communities.

+Have fun!
 --rennis250 & o-jasper